A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: A Comprehensive Comparative Analysis

 \subsection{One-shot vs. Iterative Pruning}

 One-shot pruning methods score once and then prune the network to a target prune ratio.
-Conversely, the iterative pruning methods alternately process the score-prune-retrain cycle until achieving the target prune ratio.
-As a result, the pruning cost in one-shot methods usually can be negligible, which greatly saves pruning efforts.
-However, this kind of method is not friendly to those significant weights whose importance is not immediately apparent at the beginning \cite{morcos2019one}.
-Hence, one-shot pruning generally requires more carefully designed scoring criteria to match the performance of the original network.
-In addition, the results in \cite{tanaka2020pruning} show that one-shot pruning may more easily suffer from layer-collapse, resulting in a sharp accuracy drop.
+Conversely, the iterative pruning methods alternately process the score-prune-update cycle until achieving the target prune ratio.
+As a result, the pruning cost in one-shot methods is usually negligible, greatly saving pruning efforts.
+However, these methods are not beneficial to those significant weights whose importance is not immediately apparent at the beginning \cite{morcos2019one}.
+Therefore, one-shot pruning generally requires more carefully designed scoring criteria to match the performance of the original network.
+In addition, the results in \cite{tanaka2020pruning} show that one-shot pruning may more easily suffer from layer collapse, resulting in a sharp accuracy drop.
 In contrast, iterative methods require more pruning cost but generally yield better accuracy \cite{you2019gate,li2017pruning,liu2021lottery,mehta2019sparse,huang2004learning}.

 \citet{lin2020dynamic} analyze the difference between one-shot and iterative pruning methods from the perspective of stochastic gradient.
 Their results show that the iterative pruning method computes a stochastic gradient at the pruned model and takes a step that best suits the compressed model.
-In contrast, one-shot pruning method computes a stochastic gradient at the original weights and moves towards the best dense model.
+In contrast, one-shot pruning computes a stochastic gradient at the original weights and moves towards the best dense model.
+The work in \cite{ouderaa2024llm} theoretically supports iterative pruning by arguing that the surrogate loss landscape, based on a Taylor expansion, only holds locally, making it unreliable for larger weight changes.